lwood7983/streaming-07-custom-project/README.md

 ## Project Description
 The scenario I considered was travel times based on routes.
-If there are 3 different routes to a destination, I wanted to see what it would look like when alerts were sent as or if travel times increase in a certain window.
+If there are 3 different routes to a destination, I wanted to see what it would look like when alerts were sent if/when travel times increase in a certain window.

 ## Significant Events
 We want know if: